 There are a number of significant days recognizing persons with a disability.
 ETFO encourages all Ontarians to learn about and mark these days.

-The United Nations has established each December 3rd as the International Day of Persons with Disabilities (IDPD).
-This is a day intended, “to promote the rights and well-being of persons with disabilities in all spheres of society and development, and to increase awareness of the situation of persons with disabilities in every aspect of political, social, economic and cultural life.”
+In 1992, the United Nations established December 3 as the International Day of Persons with Disabilities (IDPD).
+This is annual day of observance is intended “to promote the rights and well-being of persons with disabilities in all spheres of society and development, and to increase awareness of the situation of persons with disabilities in every aspect of political, social, economic, and cultural life.”